opendatalab/WanJuan2.0-WanJuan-CC/README.md

 ## License

-wanjuan-cc as a whole adopts the CC BY 4.0 license agreement.
+WanJuan-CC as a whole adopts the CC BY 4.0 license agreement.
 You can freely share and adapt this dataset, but you must comply with the following conditions:
 - Attribution: You must appropriately acknowledge the author, provide a link to this license, and indicate whether changes were made to the original dataset.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 - No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.